This article was last updated on Aug. 26, 2021.

 Q: What happens if I don’t sign up for Medicare?

-A: If you miss your initial enrollment period, you will have a chance to enroll in Medicare again during the general enrollment period, which takes place every year between Jan.
-1 and March 31 for a July 1 effective date.
-But if you wait, you may have to pay more.
+A: If you miss your initial enrollment period, you will have a chance to enroll in Medicare again during the general enrollment period.
+The general enrollment period takes place every year between Jan.
+1 and March 31, and if you enroll during this time, coverage begins the month after enrollment.
+If you wait to enroll in Medicare, you may have to pay more.

 Q: Should I enroll in Medicare if I have insurance through an employer?